PlanetXtreme/MFAudioBatch/README.md

 "You can also use the utility from the command line (type 'MFAudio /?' for available options).
 This can be useful if you are creating a rip kit, for example, you can write a batch file that will run this utility to downsample all the music in the game."

-An example command line call, that does not use this batch script, may look like this:

-"G:\Tools\MFAudio.exe" /IC1 /IF20000 /OTWAVU "G:\compound\r_state0_9_alt.vgs" "G:\compound\output.wav"

-Exe, arguments, input file, output file